How It Works: Notes

 The disc was re-issued in limited numbers in Australia as a 2-CD set which included the You Got Me A Girls Bike You Idiot!
 EP.
 This double CD Issue was first released with picture discs identical to the original releases (of How It Works and You Got Me A Girl's Bike You Idiot!), then subsequently with silver discs.
+On streaming services album was called How It Works (Deluxe).

 EMI also released the 2CD version of How It Works with Plastic Skies as a double album promotion in August 2005.
 Both albums were in their own jewel cases with full original artwork, and both were silver discs.
 They were packaged together in a card slipcase.